AtanasovAtanas/interactive-content/EN/03-CSS-and-Typography/03-css-typography-properties.md

 * `center`	- **Centers** the text;
 * `justify`	- Stretches the lines so that each line has **equal width**.

-The default value depends on direction.
-It's left, if direction is ltr, and right if direction is rtl.
+The default value depends on the direction.
+It's left if the direction is ltr, and right if the direction is rtl.

 **Example:**
 ```html